-(iii) Mr. Inderbethal Singh Thakral
+(ii) Mr. Bikramjit Singh Thakral

-Mr. Natarajan Subramaniam if re-elected as a Director of the Company, will remain as the Lead Independent Director, Chairman of the Audit Committee and Compensation Committee, a member of Nomination Committee and will be considered independent for the purposes of Rule 704(8) of Listing Manual of the SGX-ST.
+Mr. Dileep Nair if re-elected as a Director of the Company, will remain as a member of the Audit Committee, Compensation Committee and Nomination Committee of the Company, and will be considered independent for the purposes of Rule 704(8) of Listing Manual of the SGX-ST.